lenaschimmel/sc2rf/README.md

   --parents INTERVAL    Allowed umber of potential parents of a recombinant.
 Interval (see below).
   --breakpoints INTERVAL
                         Allowed number of breakpoints in a recombinant.
 Interval (see below).
-  --clades [{all,20I,20H,20J,21A,21I,21J,21B,21C,21D,21F,21G,21H,21K,21L,21M,20E,20B/S:732A,20A/S:126A,20A.EU2,20A/S:439K,20A/S:98F,20C/S:80Y,20B/S:626S,20B/S:1122L} ...]
+  --clades [{all,20I,20H,20J,21A,21I,21J,21B,21C,21D,...} ...]
                         List of clades which are considered as potential parents.
 Use Nextclade names, i.e. "21A".
                         Also accepts "all".
-  --unique NUM          Minimum of substitutions in a sample which are unique to a potential parent clade, so that the clade will be considered.
+  --unique NUM          Minimum of substitutions in a sample which are unique to a potential parent clade, so that
+                        the clade will be considered.
   --max-intermission-length NUM, -l NUM
                         The maximum length of an intermission in consecutive substitutions.
 Intermissions are stretches to be ignored when counting breakpoints.
   --max-intermission-count NUM, -m NUM
                         The maximum number of intermissions which will be ignored.
 Surplus intermissions count towards the number of breakpoints.
+  --max_name_length NUM, -n NUM
+                        Only show up to NUM characters of sample names.

 An Interval can be a single number ("3"), a closed interval ("2-5" ) or an open one ("4-" or "-7").
 The limts are inclusive.
 Only positive numbers are supported.
 ```

 # Interpreting the output
 _To be written..._